Cranberry-Juice/Controls/README.md

 Highest version numbers is current version.

-init_values.m file holds all variables used in the simulink model.
+init_values.m file holds all variables used in the simulink model. init_values.m set to run upon opening project.
-Run init_values.m before running simulink.

 Any new variables must added to the init_values.m script so all future simulink files have access to the same numbers.